-Sadaqat Limited

-Sahianwala Road, Khurrianwala,
+Sadaqat Limited Sahianwala Road, Khurrianwala, Faisalabad-Pakistan.
+Email: osman.mukhtar@sadaqatgroup.net

-Faisalabad-Pakistan.

-Fmail: osman mukhtar@sadagatgroup ne

 VALUE THROUGH SUPPLY CHAIN

 The sourcing of goods and services can have a significant impact across all areas of ESG risk.
 We pursue sustainable supply chain management as a key element of our strategy to mitigate risk across the value chain, amplifying the impact of our sustainability strategy and the value we bring to our stakeholders.
 It is our expectation for all suppliers to uphold desired standards for environmental compliance, effective human and social programs, and complete legal and ethical compliance as well as trade compliance.